jplusplus/newsworthycharts/README.rst

 - 1.1.2

   - Move class properties to method properties to make sure multiple Chart instances work as intended/documented.
 This will make tests run again.
+  - None values in bar charts are not annotated (trying to annotate None values used to result in a crash)
+  - More tests

 - 1.1.1